cozemble/breezbook/dev-diaries/mikehogan-dev-diary.md

 PricedBasket, which supports the UI render line item details on costs.
 And this is what I now need at the backend.
 So I refactored CreateOrderRequest our of the codebase, in favour of using PricedBasket as the means of placing an order.

-All thats needed in addition to the PricedBasket is the Customer and the payment method.
+All that's needed in addition to the PricedBasket is the Customer and the payment method.
 Actually feels more natural.

-And all of the existing validations have been ported over to the PricedBasket.
+And all the existing validations have been ported over to the PricedBasket.

 # Wed 8 May 2024